oscarthedev15/crypto-news-analyst/README.md

 ## What is this?

-A local-first RAG (Retrieval-Augmented Generation) system that:
+A local-first RAG (Retrieval-Augmented Generation) **agent** that:

 - **Scrapes** crypto news from CoinTelegraph, DL News, and The Defiant
 - **Indexes** articles using semantic search
+- **Intelligently decides** when to search vs. use chat history (agent pattern)
 - **Answers** questions with AI-generated responses backed by real sources
+- **Prioritizes** article information over general LLM knowledge
 - **Streams** responses in real-time with proper citations
 - **Runs locally** with free LLM (Ollama) or OpenAI

 **Key Features:**

+- 🤖 **RAG Agent**: Intelligently decides when to search vs. use chat history
-- 🔍 Semantic search for accurate article retrieval
+- 🔍 Semantic search for accurate article retrieval (only when needed)
-- 🤖 Choice of LLM: Ollama (free, local) or OpenAI (cloud)
+- 📝 Query improvement: Auto-expands abbreviations for better search
 - 📰 Auto-refresh with cron jobs (no server restart needed)
 - 💬 Conversational context with session management
+- 🎯 Article-first responses: Prioritizes retrieved articles over general knowledge
 - 🛡️ Content moderation with transformers pipeline (unitary/toxic-bert)
 - ⚡ Streaming responses via Server-Sent Events